pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 A [Plastic Labs](https://plasticlabs.ai/) + [Betaworks](https://www.betaworks.com/) collab:
 - \$10,000 per agent--half in \$YOUSIM, half in \$USDC
 - Grants awarded directly to **the agents *themselves***
-- 4 week accelerator for agents & their devs
+- 4 week program for agents & their devs

 ## Powered by $YOUSIM & Betaworks